-With the host of new features Instagram has released over the past year, including stories, gallery photos, live videos, and hashtag stickers, it can be hard to keep up.
+With the host of features Instagram offers, including stories, gallery photos, live videos, and hashtag stickers, it can be hard to keep up with what does what.
 You might already know that Snapchat sends a notification to users when someone else takes a screenshot of their snap.
-In recent months there has been a flurry of rumors, and outright panic, that Instagram is doing the same thing.
+In the past, there has been a flurry of rumors, and outright panic, that Instagram is doing the same thing.

-However, if you screenshot a disappearing photo or video sent via direct message the user who sent you the DM will get notified.
+However, if you screenshot a disappearing photo or video sent to you via direct message, the user who sent you the DM will get notified.

 The good news here is that you likely are friends with anyone who is sending you a DM so they won't think you're weird for taking a screenshot, but they will however get notified.
-In general, if you are planning to repost a screenshot it's best to use a reposting app instead so you can credit the owner of the image.
+So, before you screenshot anything that you are sent over DM on Instagram, be aware that the person on the other end will know.

 You can relax in the knowledge that all of your truly secret screenshotting habits are still private; just be mindful of getting too screenshot happy with disappearing photos or videos in your DMs if you don't know the person sending you the DM.